Dialogue Writers' Guidelines

 » Publication agreements:

-- Contributors will be asked to sign a publication agreement with the ABA to allow the publication of the article in print and online on the Division for Legal Services Web site, and to warrant that it does not include material that violates a copyright held by any other person or entity.
+- Contributors will be asked to sign a publication agreement with the ABA to allow the publication of the article on the Dialogue Web site, and to warrant that it does not include material that violates a copyright held by any other person or entity.

 - Dialogue does not have the resources to pay contributors.
 The publication is distributed free of charge and does not generate any revenues.